4+1 Degree Programs in Anthropology

-Application and admissions processes for the Combined Degree Program in Anthropology are, first, through the anthropology undergraduate program and the anthropology graduate program and, subsequently, through the Graduate School.
-Students may apply to the Combined Degree Program no earlier than their fourth semester of undergraduate study, and no later than the sixth semester of undergraduate study (second semester of the junior year).
+Application and admissions processes for the 4+1 program in Anthropology are, first, through the anthropology undergraduate program and the anthropology graduate program and, subsequently, through the Graduate School.
+Students may apply to the 4+1 program no earlier than their fourth semester of undergraduate study, and no later than the sixth semester of undergraduate study (second semester of the junior year).

-Students applying for admission to the Combined Degree Program must have exceptional academic records, including a cumulative GPA of 3.5 or better, and faculty recommendations attesting to the student's potential in a graduate program.
+Students applying for admission to the 4+1 program must have exceptional academic records, including a cumulative GPA of 3.5 or better, and faculty recommendations attesting to the student's potential in a graduate program.

-A complete Application for Admission to the Combined Degree Program should include all of the following:
+A complete Application for Admission to the 4+1 program should include all of the following:

 The applicant's official Binghamton University transcript as well as transcripts from any other colleges or universities the applicant has attended.

-Applicants will also be required to interview with the Combined Degree Program Admissions Committee, consisting of the Department of Anthropology's undergraduate director, graduate director and department chair.
+Applicants will also be required to interview with the 4+1 program Admissions Committee, consisting of the Department of Anthropology's undergraduate director, graduate director and department chair.
 Each applicant will be contacted by email shortly after the application deadline to schedule the interview.